inlavigo/gg_router/README.md

 The param names `a`, `b`, and `c` must only be used one time in a route path.
 Different route paths can define the same parameter names.
-When switching a route, also the route parameters will switch.
+When switching a route, also the route parameters will change.

-### Use query params
+### Access query params

 To use the value of a query param in a widget, use these method: